New to Telerik Document ProcessingStart a free 30-day trial

 If the format code consists only of an ‘@’ sign, the value in the cell will be visualized as it is typed.

-Some characters like the percentage sign (%) do not require using quotation marks when including them in a format code.
-They are listed in Table 2.
+Some characters like the percentage sign (%) do not require quotation marks when you include them in a format code.
+The following table lists them.

 Table 2